 A. Yes, but very limited in scope.
-Students must meet the average GPA and MCAT, provide a CV and have valid reasons for matriculating into Penn.
+Students must meet the average GPA and MCAT, provide a CV and have valid reasons for matriculating into Perelman.

 A. Yes, you can select a master's program during your primary AMCAS application; although it is not required.
 Students apply for a master's degree after matriculation into medical school, traditionally around the second year.

 A. No, applicants must provide academic references, including one from a science discipline.
 If necessary, applicants may have to re-enroll in science coursework to refresh knowledge and obtain a letter.